swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 }
 ```

-Interoperability has a configurable mode which controls how it reports issues
+Interoperability has a configurable mode that controls how it reports issues
 across test library boundaries.

-- **None**: the feature is disabled.
+- **None**: The feature is disabled.

-For the remaining modes, **Swift Testing API will behave as expected when used
+For the remaining modes, **Swift Testing API behaves as expected when used in
-in XCTest**.
+XCTest**.
 This includes reporting any assertion failures as errors within an
 XCTest test case.
-As a result, any interop mode will enable you to incrementally
+As a result, any interop mode lets you incrementally migrate
-migrate your assertions to Swift Testing.
+your assertions to Swift Testing.

 **XCTest API used in Swift Testing tests** behaves differently based on mode:

-- **Limited**: Surfaces all test failures that were previously ignored as
+- **Limited**: Surfaces all test failures the library previously ignored as
   warnings.
-Also include warnings for XCTest API usage in a Swift Testing test.
+Also includes warnings for XCTest API usage in a Swift Testing test.

-- **Complete**: Surfaces all test failures that were previously ignored with
+- **Complete**: Surfaces all test failures the library previously ignored with
   their original severity.
-Also include warnings for XCTest API usage in a Swift
+Also includes warnings for XCTest API usage in a
-  Testing test.
+  Swift Testing test.

 - **Strict**:
   [`fatalError()`](https://developer.apple.com/documentation/swift/fatalerror(_:file:line:))
-  when XCTest API is used in a Swift Testing test.
+  when a Swift Testing test uses XCTest API.

 ```swift
 // Calling XCTest API from Swift Testing